The Shoulder Joint

 Shoulder Arthroscopy

 Shoulder arthroscopy is a surgical procedure that involves inspecting the shoulder joint and the space around the rotator cuff with a small camera, or arthroscope.
-Sterile fluid is run through the shoulder joint to expand the joint, which makes it easier to see and work inside the shoulder joint.
+Sterile fluid is run through the shoulder joint to expand the joint, making it easier to see and work inside the shoulder joint.
 The advantage of having shoulder operations done through the scope is more than cosmetic.
 Depending on the type of procedure, post-operative pain and recovery time can be faster.
-Risk of infection may be lower than with an open procedure, and often blood loss is less.
+The risk of infection may be lower than with an open procedure, and often blood loss is less.
 This type of surgery is usually performed on an outpatient basis, so that you can go home the same day.

 The camera and any instruments your surgeon uses to work on your shoulder will be placed through small button-hole sized incisions called portals.
 The portals are often maintained with metal and plastic tubes called cannulas.
 The cannulas are placed into the shoulder joint through the small skin incisions, or portals.
 Many operations that used to require large incisions can now be done through these small skin incisions.
 There are usually at least two portals placed around the shoulder joint, one in the front and one in the back.
 Additional portals may be placed on the side or added to the front, depending on the work that must be done in your shoulder.

 Shoulder arthroscopy can be done with you reclining on your back (the beach chair position) or on your side (the lateral position).
 Special instruments have been designed to help Dr. Burns accomplish the same job through small incisions.
 Most of these instruments are long and thin, like a pencil, to fit through the cannulas.
 Another small device used frequently in arthroscopic shoulder surgery is called a suture anchor.
-These devices can be screwed or impacted into the bone with suture attached, and allow your surgeon to sew things directly down to bone.
+These devices can be screwed or impacted into the bone with suture attached, and allow your surgeon to sew things directly down to the bone.
 Suture anchors can be used to repair torn structures, including torn ligaments and tendons such as the rotator cuff.

 Common Conditions Treated with Shoulder Arthroscopy